Swastika and Suavastika Crosses

 The reason the cross spins, and its direction, depends on the various interpretations by the various users of this symbol (reincarnation, rotation of the stars, etc.) A suavastika shows its arms bent to the left (indicating clockwise rotation) and the swastika's arms bent right (anticlockwise).

 In fact, both symbols appear in either orientation; sometimes the suavastika's arms are bent right, and sometimes the swastika's arms are bent left.

-Generally though, the arms are as shown above and we'll stay with that convention in these web pages.
+Generally though, the arms are as shown above and we'll stay with that convention in these webpages.
 One marked difference is that the Nazis usually displayed their emblem at 45 degrees.
-It was then called the German Cross or Nazi Cross, and sometimes by its German name Hakenkreuz, from the Dutch Hakenkruis, meaning Hooked Cross4.
+It was then called the German Cross or Nazi Cross, and sometimes by its German name Hakenkreuz, from the Dutch Hakenkruis, meaning Hooked Cross.

 Yes, the swastika was a symbol of the Nazis, but its history goes much further back.
 The emblem had been in use for thousands of years before Hitler decided it was a cute little symbol he could use to terrorise the world, especially Gypsies and Jews.
 It seems ironic that it was used by the Jews long before Hitler was born.

 Secular groups include the Red Swastika Society, founded in China in 1922 on similar philanthropic principles to the Red Cross, with a large dose of Buddhism.
 Not restricted to China, the charity has conducted relief work in Japan and the former Soviet Union.
 Today the Society has branches in mainland China, Taiwan, Hong Kong, Singapore and Japan.